Gravity-Xin/Gravity-Xin.github.io/source/_posts/2018-12-25-CSAPP-Chapter-2-Representing-and-Manipulating-Information.md

 ### Unsigned Multiplication

+may overflow, drop the higher order bit

 ### Signed Multiplication

+may overflow, drop the higher order bit

 ### Multiplying by Powers of Two

+use shift operation, shift to the left, drop the higher order bit

 ### Dividing by Powers of Two

+use shift operation, shift to the right

 ## Floating Point